qwertybomb/compile-time-base64/README.md

 # compile-time-base64
-a compile time base64 decoder
+a compile time base64 encoder and decoder